 If a person passes without a will, the “intestacy” laws of the State of Florida will control how the person’s assets will pass.

-Our firm handles both probate administration, as well as probate litigation.
+Our firm handles probate administration.